AlifMuhamadHafidz/BMI-Calculator/bmi_calculator/README.md

 # bmi_calculator

-i make a BMI Calculator using Flutter "/n" the design is inspired https://dribbble.com/shots/4585382-Simple-BMI-Calculator
+i make a BMI Calculator using Flutter where the design is inspired https://dribbble.com/shots/4585382-Simple-BMI-Calculator

 ## Getting Started